 The message that the church or ministry should send to victims of clergy sexual misconduct is first a recognition that they are indeed victims of a sinful act that is fully condemned by the religious organization.
 The church should take the approach of protecting people, not the institution.
 The ministry should not be complicit with or engage in DARVO (Deny, Attack, Reverse Victim and Offender) or any other coercive strategy employed to protect the institution.

 Proper language should be used to appropriately and clearly communicate what occurred.
 Clergy sexual misconduct is often incorrectly labeled an “affair.”
 However, CSM is not an affair, which implies mutual consent.
 CSM is abuse due to the imbalance of power, and it often occurs after a period of sexual grooming.
 Learn more about common CSM experiences.
 A clear message should be sent to the victim and congregation that speaking out was the right thing to do and exposing the deeds done in darkness is both biblical and encouraged.
 This can give courage to those who have also suffered abuse and have yet to speak up.
-Watch an educational video on how to speak about abuse using best trauma-informed practices.
+Watch an educational video on how to speak about abuse using trauma-informed practices.

 Provide Care for All of the Sheep

 The church should offer itself as the place for healing in the life of the victim, not a place of condemnation.
 It should also offer help and encouragement to the spouse and children of the victim, as well as the perpetrator’s spouse and children.
-The church should take responsibility to address the damage inflicted upon the victim, including assuming the financial cost of medical and mental health expenses or any other reasonable requests made by a victim.
+The church should take responsibility for addressing the damage inflicted upon the victim, including assuming the financial cost of medical and mental health expenses or any other reasonable requests made by a victim.
 Victim shaming and blaming should be discouraged.
 Members should be exhorted and taught how they can care for the hurting and one another in a way that brings healing and glory to God.

 The church should recognize that it is rare for a perpetrator of clergy sexual abuse to have only one victim.
 Understanding this difficult reality, the church should encourage potential silent victims to speak up, ensuring survivors that their identities will be protected and they will be supported.
 It should be made known that any abuse of a minor must be reported to the local police and child protective services.
 Watch an educational video on reporting the abuse of a minor in a Christian environment.

-Make the Church a Safe Place
+Make the Church a Safer Place

 Throughout the entire process of responding to adult clergy sexual abuse, leadership should consistently use best trauma-informed practices.
 These practices include putting the needs of the victim first, not the institution, ensuring safety and respecting the agency of the survivor, communicating updates with the survivor consistently and clearly with trauma-informed language, and moving as quickly as possible to handle the situation with integrity.
 A commitment to not downplay the abuse should be made by the ministry.
 A direct and public apology should be given, recognizing the damage done and that the abuse occurred on the church's watch.
-The ministry should make sure that any public statement made does not bring further harm to the victim.

 Safeguards should be put into place to help prevent abuse from occurring again, including formally educating the leadership on how to prevent abuse.
 There are many professional ministries that provide extensive training to church leadership on how to prevent and respond properly to abuse.
 It is recommended that all ministries utilize a professional service to better equip their leadership and volunteers in abuse prevention and response.